hazelcast/hazelcast/hazelcast-documentation/src/PortableSerialization.md

 More than one version of the same class may need to be serialized and deserialized.
 For example, a client may have an older version of a class, and the node to which it is connected can have a newer version of the same class.

 Portable serialization supports versioning.
-You can declare Version in the configuration file `hazelcast.xml` using the `portable-version` tag, as shown below.
+You can declare Version in the configuration file `hazelcast.xml` using the `portable-version` element, as shown below.

 ```xml
 <serialization>